albertaw/nodejs-tutorial/lesson7-routing/README.md

 # Routing in Express

 ## TODO
-create a module in the routes folder and implement the route handlers that are given in the routes in the app.js file.
+Create a module in the routes folder and implement the route handlers that are given in the routes in the app.js file.
 In app.js create an array called users containing 2 user objects.
 A user will have an id, first name, last name, and email address.
 The response will be received as json.